 The Pupil Premium is calculated on the number of children who have been on free school meals at any time during the previous 6 years of education, those who are in the care of a local authority and those who are from families who are part of the Armed Forces.
 The income received in a financial year is based on the January census.

-The school receives £1,320 for children who during the past 6 years have been entitled to a free school meal, £300 for Service children and £1,900 for Looked After children.
+The school receives £1,320 for children who during the past 6 years have been entitled to a free school meal, £300 for Service children and £2,300 for Looked After children.
 For the latter the children must have been looked after for one day or more or adopted from care or have left care under a special guardianship/residence or child arrangement order.

-In the financial year 2016/2017, our school will receive £84,460 for pupil premium based on the Jan 2016 census.
+In the financial year 2018/2019, our school expects to receive £73,540 for pupil premium based on the Jan 2018 census.

 Overview of the school

 |Number of pupils and pupil premium grant (PPG) received|

 |Total number of pupils on roll in Jan 2018 excluding nursery||189|